-802.11a specification for bridging and “b and g” specifications for access points (end- user) allows use of both 2.4 GHz and 5 GHz for separate purposes.
+5GHz for bridging and 2.4GHz for access points (end- user) allows use of both spectrums.

-It is also used to interconnect separate buildings that do not have an existing wired infrastructure; to connect a temporary site via wireless or in those instances where it would be difficult or expensive to run cabling to other buildings.
+Wireless Bridging is also used to interconnect separate buildings that do not have an existing wired infrastructure; to connect a temporary site via wireless or in those instances where it would be difficult or expensive to run cabling to other buildings.